Student Training Manuals

-- Emergency Management Institute (EMI) provides resident and independent study training to first responders.
+- Emergency Management Institute (EMI) provides residents and independent study training to first responders.

-- The Environmental Protection Agency (EPA) Region 8 provides free trainings to communities.
+- The Environmental Protection Agency (EPA) Region 8 provides free training to communities.

 - National Incident Management System (NIMS) is a comprehensive, national approach to incident management that is applicable at all jurisdictional levels and across functional disciplines.
 It provides a common standard for overall incident management.

 - Rural Domestic Preparedness Consortium (RDPC): A DHS funded program providing training and resources to rural first responders.

 How to Apply for an On-campus Course Held at the Emergency Management Institute (EMI)

 - The Emergency Management Institute has instituted a new online application process for on-campus courses at EMI.
 EMI is now accepting online applications for any EMI resident (on-campus) courses that start on August 19, 2019 or later.
 Applicants for these courses should no longer submit a paper application form.